lbeckman314/liambeckman.com/about/index.md

 # Now browse to http://localhost:4000

-# then you can change the html/css files in your website directory (e.g. myblog/) to suit your tastes!
+# Then you can change the html/css files in your website directory (e.g. myblog/) to suit your tastes!
 # some cool templates → https://html5up.net/

-# hosting is a whole 'nother beast, but services like github pages and gitlab pages make free hosting relatively easier.
+# Hosting is a whole 'nother beast, but services like github pages and gitlab pages make free hosting relatively easier.
 # self-hosting with apache and/or nginx is another cool possibility!
 ```
 <script type="text/javascript" src="/assets/js/name.js"/>